How to make your TONE more formal and academic in IELTS Writing Task 2.

 ‘That of’ and ‘Those of’ are great ways of avoiding repetition, especially in Task 1.
 Here are a few common mistakes.

-In this lesson you’ll learn how to use less common conditionals to qualify your statements.
+In this lesson you’ll learn how to use less common linkers (as long as/provided that) to qualify your statements.

 What’s the difference between ‘a key to solving’ and ‘a key to solve’?

 Learn how to decrease your thinking time speed up your writing/speaking fluency by learning words that commonly go together.

 ‘Not only ..but also’ adds emphasis but it’s dangerous because it usually needs inversion – find out how to do this here.